There are mysterious causes why great masterpieces have inspired dozens of conspiracy theories and implausible conjectures.

 - And the Mona Lisa was painted on uncut poplar board, contrary to other speculation.

-When Jan van Eyck 's 1434 oil painting is first observed, it appears simply to depict the merchant Giovanni di Nicolao Arnolfini and his wife.
+When Jan van Eyck 's 1434 oil painting is first observed, it appears to simply depict the merchant Giovanni di Nicolao Arnolfini and his wife.

-Over the centuries the work has been interpreted as a portrait of two newlyweds, with typical symbols of a nuptial event, beginning with the fertility symbol of the pregnant position of Constanza's body, which as is known was just a whim of the artist.
+Throughout the centuries the work has been interpreted as a portrait of two newlyweds, with typical symbols of a nuptial event, beginning with the fertility symbol of the pregnant position of Constanza's body, which as is known was just a whim of the artist.
 In fact, the couple ultimately had no children.

-Order a replica of Arnolfini Portrait made by professional artists
+Commission a replica of Arnolfini Portrait made by professional artists

 Secrets of the Ambassadors - Hans Holbein the Younger